Stable and Steerable Sparse Autoencoders with Weight Regularization: Methods

 \subsection{Steering and evaluation}

-For language-model SAEs, we evaluated \emph{feature steering} by injecting a decoder feature vector into the residual stream during text generation:

-where $d_i$ is decoder feature $i$ and $\alpha$ is the steering strength.
-We explored several strength parameterizations: fixed, residual-RMS scaled, and target pre-activation delta.
-The configuration yielding the best results for both regularized and unregularized SAEs used non-deterministic decoding (temperature $= 0.7$, top-$p = 0.9$) with generation-only steering and fixed scaling ($\alpha = 5$).
+For language-model SAEs, we evaluated \emph{feature steering} by injecting a decoder feature vector into the residual stream during text generation: $r_t \leftarrow r_t + \alpha \, d_i$, where $d_i$ is decoder feature $i$ and $\alpha$ is the steering strength.
+We used non-deterministic decoding (temperature $= 0.7$, top-$p = 0.9$) with generation-only steering and fixed scaling ($\alpha = 5$).
 Full hyperparameter details appear in Appendix~\ref{app:steering_hparams}.

+For each SAE we sampled 300 features uniformly at random from the alive pool (per §2.3), generated auto-interpretability explanations (LLM-generated descriptions of features, scored by how well a second LLM can use them to predict the feature's activations on example texts)for each, and retained features with valid explanations as steering candidates.
+Each candidate was steered against 3 prompts.
+Sampling was performed independently per SAE; because regularized and unregularized models are trained as separate trainers, feature indices are not comparable across SAEs and we report aggregate sample-level statistics rather than paired per-feature comparisons.

-An LLM judge (GPT-5.1) scored whether the steered output (completing a set of 5 prompts) was more related to the feature's expected concept than the unsteered output on a 1--5 scale (5 = steered is much more related, 3 = no meaningful change, 1 = steered is much less related).
-We counted scores greater than or equal to four as successful steering.
+An LLM judge (GPT-5.1) scored whether the steered output was differently related to the feature's expected concept than the unsteered output on a 1--5 scale (with 3 being no difference).
+We counted scores $\ge 4$ as successful steering.

-\section{Toy experiments on MNIST}
+\section{Toy Experiments on MNIST}